abstractguy/TSO_project/README.md

 $ cd && bash ~/workspace/TSO_project/software/jetson/install/install_conda_environment.sh
 ```

-### If you're using Jetson Nano devkit, you will want to install a jumper on J48 to power with the jack barrel
+### Note: if using the Jetson Nano devkit, you will want to install a jumper on J48 to power with the jack barrel

-## Install Nvidia JetPack 4.4.1 dependencies after installing TSO_project on Ubuntu 18.04.5 LTS on a x86_64
+## Install Nvidia JetPack 4.4 dependencies after installing TSO_project on Ubuntu 18.04.5 LTS on a x86_64

 ### Sign in to install Nvidia's sdkmanager from https://developer.nvidia.com/nvsdk-manager